 Jack Schooner, 16, looks at Grand Theft Auto video game at GameStop in Palo Alto, Calif., Monday, June 27, 2011, the day the Supreme Court ruled that it is unconstitutional to bar children from buying or renting violent video games.
 In the case, Brown v.
 Entertainment Merchants Ass’n (2011), the court said government doesn't have the authority to "restrict the ideas to which children may be exposed" despite complaints that the popular and fast-changing technology allows the young to simulate acts of brutality.
+The case recognized that video games get free-speech protection.
 (AP Photo/Paul Sakuma, used with permission from The Associated Press.)

 The U.S. Supreme Court has explained that video games are a form of expression entitled to First Amendment protection.
 In Brown v.
 Entertainment Merchants Ass’n (2011), the Court explained: “Like the protected books, plays, and movies that preceded them, video games communicate ideas -- and even social messages -- through many familiar literary devices … and through features distinctive to the medium.
 That suffices to confer First Amendment protection."